★ BEST INVESTING TOOLS COMPARISON ★

 Should I choose Office of Financial Research (U.S. Treasury) or World Bank Open Data (data.worldbank.org)?

 It depends on what you're after.
-Pick Office of Financial Research (U.S. Treasury) if APIs & SDKs and yield curves matter to you; go with World Bank Open Data (data.worldbank.org) if you'd rather have GDP and inflation rates.
+Pick Office of Financial Research (U.S. Treasury) if yield curves and data visualizations matter to you; go with World Bank Open Data (data.worldbank.org) if you prefer its overall approach.
 And if you only need the basics both share, let price decide.

 What asset classes do Office of Financial Research (U.S. Treasury) and World Bank Open Data (data.worldbank.org) cover?

-Both cover the common asset types.
-Office of Financial Research (U.S. Treasury) also handles bonds, mutual funds, and hedge funds.
-World Bank Open Data (data.worldbank.org) adds other on top.
+Office of Financial Research (U.S. Treasury) covers bonds, mutual funds, and hedge funds.
+World Bank Open Data (data.worldbank.org) covers other.

 Can I export data from Office of Financial Research (U.S. Treasury) and World Bank Open Data (data.worldbank.org)?